selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 This downloads a zip file with a filename ending in ‘.all.samples.zip’.
-The next step uses these files downloaded from Mutalisk, which are first unzipped files and placed in an accessible folder for CRUX to navidgate to; example files from a containing folder shown in screenshot 15.
-CRUX will ignore the PDF files.
+The next step uses these files downloaded from Mutalisk, which are first unzipped; example mutalisk files from a containing folder are shown in screenshot 15.

 .. container:: example-box